mozaik-association/mozaik/docs/Contacts Module.md

 ## Membership renewals
 Each year, the organisation may issue a call for membership renewal.
-Members who have not paid the previous year become " former members ".
+Members who did not pay the previous year become " former members ".

 Members in good standing will receive: